bjonesy/blog/content/posts/2019-06-23-event-bubbling-in-angular.md

 date: 2019-06-23T15:09:24.470Z
 description: >-
   In this post I will share an example of event bubbling in Angular using parent and child component communication.
-This example is a common use case that I come across daily in the current application I work on.
+This example is a common use case that is used on the current applications I work on.
 category: Angular
 tags:
   - Angular